-Please visit the following website: networkhealth.com for information on how to obtain needed care during a disaster.
+Please visit the following website: networkhealth.com/medicare/medicare-pdfs/medicare-disaster-policy f 508.pdf for information on how to obtain needed care during a disaster.

-If you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from outof-network providers at in-network cost sharing.
+If you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost sharing.